rail-berkeley/oculus_reader/README.md

 This repository provides the tool to read the position and pressed button from the Oculus Quest device.

-Oculus reader uses two elements to work: python script which receives the readings from the APK and the APK itself.
-Currently the pose of the controllers and pressed buttons are transfered from the APK and this can be extended using provided APK [app_source](source code).
+Oculus reader consits of two elements: python script which receives the readings from the APK and the APK itself.
+Currently the pose of the controllers and pressed buttons are transfered from the APK.
+This behavior can be extended using provided APK [source code](app_source).

 ## Clone the repository

-To pull the APK correctly, Git LFS has to be configured.
+To pull the APK correctly, Git LFS has to be configured before cloning the repository.
 The installation is described here https://git-lfs.github.com.
 On Ubuntu follow these steps:

 ```bash
 curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash